pombredanne/elsim-5/README.md

 The first is a wrapper for the original element, the second a wrapper for the modified one.
 This should somehow be replaced and all the lookups in the dicts can be enhanced as well.

+The whole FILTER technique seems to be a neat idea but it is a PITA to implement.
+Maybe it would be better to simply have to implement some class which has the required methods and also provides the compareable types.
+Someone should think about a good solution here.

 It might not be required to have all the compression methods as separate C libraries.
 Many of the used compression libraries are already in the python's standard library.
 These are for example `lzma`, `zlib` and `bz2`.
+The question is also how much faster is the C code in reality.

 Unfortunately, we have no idea what kind of algorithm `VCBLOCKSORT` is.
 It seems to only occur in elsim and has no description.